What Is Alcohol Poisoning?

-Your liver normally does a good job of stopping alcohol's toxins from getting into your bloodstream.
-But if you drink a lot of alcohol in a short span of time, your liver may not be able to keep up.
-This can lead to alcohol poisoning, also known as an alcohol overdose.
+Your liver usually does a good job of keeping alcohol's toxins from getting into your bloodstream.
+But if you drink a lot in a short time, your liver may not be able to keep up.

 - Confusion or slurred speech